 In 2005 paddypowerpoker.com undertook a five year sponsorship of the event, securing its future and ensuring it would continue in a spirit Terry would have appreciated – well organised yet inviting; always focused on the player.

-Paddy Power, Head of Communications at Paddy Power Poker, is bursting with pride at sponsoring this illustrious event.
+Paddy Power, Head of Communications at Paddy Power Poker, we were bursting with pride at sponsoring this illustrious event.
 “Terry was a great man, poker is a great game, Dublin is a great city and this is going to be the greatest tournament ever seen in Europe – just the way Terry would have liked it.”

 But have we really come so far from the days of Terry Rogers and the Eccentric Club?